Portuguese ~ or verbs

 Eu pus sua toalha na gaveta. > I put the towel in the drawer.

-Eu vou pôr a comida no prato. > I'm going to put the the food on the plate (* this would translate less literally as, I'm going to serve the food now.
+Eu vou pôr a comida no prato. > I'm going to put the the food on the plate (*The food's ready!)

 Here's the complete conjugation of the verb pôr.